KumarVelu/Eiga/README.md

 Once you get the API key, paste it in Eiga/gradle.properties as API_KEY="YOUR_API_KEY"

+(Note: In case if you are cloning this project, gradle.properties file won't be created, you will have to create it manually)

 ## Library used

 [Picasso](http://square.github.io/picasso/) - A powerful image downloading and caching library for Android.